-TVS Motor Company Launches BS-VI TVS Jupiter Equipped with ET-Fi (Ecothrust Fuel Injection) Technology
+TVS Motor Company launches BS-VI TVS Jupiter equipped with ET-Fi (Ecothrust Fuel Injection) technology

-The BS-VI TVS Jupiter Classic ET-Fi, priced at Rs.
-67,911 (ex-showroom Delhi) will be available in Sunlit Ivory, Autumn Brown and INDIBLUE colours, across the country.
+The BS-VI TVS Jupiter Classic ET-Fi, priced at Rs 67,911 (ex-showroom Delhi) will be available in Sunlit Ivory, Autumn Brown and INDIBLUE colours, across the country.
 The TVS Jupiter Base, ZX and Grande editions will be available in a phase-wise manner.
+This story is provided by NewsVoir.
+ANI will not be responsible in any way for the content of this article.
+(ANI/NewsVoir)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)